datacarpentry/sql-socialsci/episodes/06-Aggregations.md

 {: .sql}

 This sort of query provides us with a general view of the values for a particular column or field across the whole table.

+`min` , `max` and `avg` are builtin aggregate functions in SQLite (and any other SQL database system).
+There are other such functions avaialable.
+A complete list can be found in the SQLite documentation [here](https://sqlite.org/lang_aggfunc.html)

 It is more likely that we would want to find such values for a range, or multiple ranges of rows where each range is determined by the values of some other column in the table.